1. Home

 When the survey has been completed, your surveyor will produce a final report which will reveal whether the inspection has discovered any major and minor defects.
 The report will identify and describe the problems and their cause, provide recommendations for further investigation and an indication of repair costs, and state what could happen if the problem is not remedied.

-Cost of a Building Survey
+Cost of a Level 3 Building Survey

-The average cost of a Level 3 Survey is around £500 to £750; the survey cost will depend on the property type, size, and location.
+The average cost of a Level 3 Building Survey is around £500 to £750; the survey cost will depend on the property type, size, and location.
 To save you money on your survey, make sure to compare multiple surveyors.

 Read more about the typical cost of a survey.